Table of contents

 This part of the plant contains more THC than the leaf.
 For this reason, the stem of a cannabis plant is used as an additive for concentrates and tinctures.

 This is inarguably the most important part of a marijuana plant.
-It is what most farmers harvest, and is the best indicator of when to harvest cannabis.
+Most farmers harvest it, which is the best indicator of when to harvest cannabis.
 Especially in the final days, keep a close eye on the cannabis flowers as bud rot can occur quickly.

 Trichomes are the tiny crystals on the leaves and buds that contain the plant's cannabinoids.
 They are sticky and contain the highest levels of THC.
 They are also the best indicators of when to harvest marijuana.